-Parallel reviews of practice are involved: There are a number of statutory responsibilities to review deaths and serious incidents.
-These include, domestic homicide reviews, the provision of mental health services by Healthcare Inspectorate Wales following a homicide, or a Prisons and Probation Ombudsman investigation where an individual has died in a custodial setting.

-6.7 Where the case gives rise to other parallel reviews of practice:-
+- governments to ensure agreement where there are cross-border differences in arrangements for reporting and publication. - 6.7 Parallel reviews of practice are involved: There are a number of statutory responsibilities to review deaths and serious incidents.
+These include, domestic homicide reviews, the provision of mental health services by Healthcare Inspectorate Wales following a homicide, a Youth Justice Board Serious Incident Review, or a Prisons and Probation Ombudsman investigation where a child has died in a custodial setting. - 6.8 Where the case gives rise to other parallel reviews of practice:-

-The Review Sub-Group should:
+The Review Sub Group should:

-- consider the opportunities and potential arrangements for coordinating with those other bodies involved; - discuss with those bodies and agree how a coordinated or jointly commissioned review process best addresses the outcomes that need to be delivered, in the most effective way and with minimal delay; - consider a joint review or adding additional questions to the review's terms of reference; - ensure the individual's interests are always appropriately represented in other investigations of practice; - provide the Chair of the Board with a recommendation on the way to proceed.
+- consider the opportunities and potential arrangements for coordinating with those other bodies involved; - discuss with those bodies and agree how a coordinated or jointly commissioned review process best addresses the outcomes that need to be delivered, in the most effective way and with minimal delay; - consider a joint review or adding additional questions to the review's terms of reference; - ensure the children's interests are always appropriately represented in other investigations of practice where, for example the focus is upon the adult; - provide the Chair of the Board with a recommendation on the way to proceed.